henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Can vanilla clients still join when the voice chat mod is installed on the server?",
-    answer: "Yes, vanilla clients can join the server, as long as you haven't enabled <code>force_voice_chat</code> in the mods server config.", },
+    answer: "Yes, vanilla clients can join the server, as long as you haven't enabled the option <code>force_voice_chat</code> in the voice chat server config.", },
   {
     question: "Does this work with LAN worlds/singleplayer?",